Nails are Cheaper

 Screws are Labour Intensive

 As noted above screws are way more labour intensive than nails, particularly when a nail gun is used.
 To build a deck properly with screws you need to firstly pre-drill the hole and then screw in the screw.
 Most people nowadays use the drill for screwing in the screws.
-The trust old screwdriver is a bit of a thing of the past.
+The trusty old screwdriver is a bit of a thing of the past.

 Nails Or Screws